Installing the NVIDIA GPU Operator

 - EFFORT

-This article describes what the NVIDIA GPU Operator is, which components of the NVIDIA GPU it manages, and summarizes the benefits of using NVIDIA GPU Operator.
+This article explains the NVIDIA GPU Operator, outlines the NVIDIA GPU components it manages, and summarizes the benefits of using it.

 1.1 What is the NVIDIA GPU Operator? #